BaranziniLab/SPOKEsig-Workshop/README.md

 **2. To demonstrate the usage of REST API to fetch SPOKEsig embedding vectors corresponding to the above EHR data**

-**3. To demonstrate the usage of SPOKEsig vectors to classify the patient population using a machine learning model**
+**3. To demonstrate the usage of SPOKEsig vectors in classifying patient population using a machine learning model**